peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  false</code>.

 ### HasOneTag

     public boolean HasOneTag(int tagValue)

-Returns whether this object has only one tag and that tag is the given number.
+Returns whether this object has only one tag and that tag is the specified number.

 **Parameters:**